1.

 And laid him into prison strong,

-And sued his bond withall;
+and sued his band withall;

 And when the judgment day was come,

-For judgment he did call.
+for judgment he did call.

 20.

-The merchant’s friends came thither fast,
+The mėrchant’s friends came thither fast

-With many a weeping eye,
+with manȳ a weeping eye,

 For other means they could not find,

-But he that day must die.
+but he that day must die.

 21.

-Some offered for his hundred crowns
+Some offered for his hundred crowns,

-Five hundred for to pay;
+five hundred for to pay;

 And some a thousand, two or three,

-Yet still he did deny.
+yet still he did deny.

 22.